ssato/packagemaker/README.rst

 Basic Usage
 =============

-see the output of `pmaker --help` (or run 'PYTHONPATH=. python tools/pmaker -h' in this dir) or pmaker(8) or examples/\*.log.
+See the output of `pmaker --help` (or run 'PYTHONPATH=. python tools/pmaker -h' in this dir) or pmaker(8) or examples/\*.log.

 How it works